NobleLip/USB-Hijack/README.md

 # USB-Hijack

-## First Steps
++ First Steps

-  ### PowerShell
+  + PowerShel

-  The best way to detect USB Pendrives, is to run the comand:
+   + The best way to detect USB Pendrives, is to run the comand:
    + Get-WmiObject -Class Win32_LogicalDisk